umbraco/UmbracoDocs/14/umbraco-cms/reference/security/two-factor-authentication.md

 {% hint style="info" %}

-If you are using [Umbraco Cloud](https://umbraco.com/products/umbraco-cloud/) you can use the provided multi-factor authentication feature within the Umbraco ID.
-You can read more about how to enable it in the [Multi-Factor Authentication](https://docs.umbraco.com/umbraco-cloud/set-up/multi-factor-authentication-on-cloud) article.
+If you are using [Umbraco Cloud](https://umbraco.com/products/umbraco-cloud/), you can enable multi-factor authentication in Umbraco ID.
+For more information, see the [Multi-Factor Authentication](https://docs.umbraco.com/umbraco-cloud/set-up/multi-factor-authentication-on-cloud) article.

 {% endhint %}